 The original, Romanesque church was a building orientated towards the sides of the world, aisleless with a square, narrower and shorter chancel on the eastern side.
 It was built of stone cubes with elements of ashlars.
 The main entrance to the nave led through the Romanesque, stepped portal from the south, and the west facade had only a small oculus.
 The interior was most likely covered with a timber ceiling and illuminated by narrow windows with semicircular finials.

-At present, the medieval wall of the church is shown at the eastern wall of the chancel with a romanesque window, and a portal and window on the south side of the church.
+St. Adalbert’s church is one of the oldest in Kraków, but at present its medieval origin is presented at the eastern wall of the chancel with a Romanesque window, and a portal and window on the south side of the church.
 Due to the significant rise of the market level over the last thousand years, a few stairs down to the southern portal are necessary.

 Marek M., Cracovia 3d.
 Rekonstrukcje cyfrowe historycznej zabudowy Krakowa, Kraków 2013.

 Krasnowolski B., Leksykon zabytków architektury Małopolski, Warszawa 2013.

 Website wojciechnarynku.pl, Kościół św.
 Wojciecha.